bleonheart/Lilia/documentation/docs/libraries/lia.factions.md

 * `lia.faction.indices` — indexed by team number.

+By default a staff faction is registered and exposed as the global constant `FACTION_STAFF`.

 The helpers below let you find factions and iterate over their data.
 See [Faction Fields](../definitions/faction.md) for the keys stored in each `FACTION` table.

 ---